nden/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 The output from running a `pipeline` or `step` in Python (usually a `datamodel` object) is returned in-memory.
-By default, running the pipeline writes out no final or intermediate products to disk, but it can be directed to do so or you can save the output datamodel with `ASDF`.
+By default, running the pipeline writes out no final or intermediate products to disk, but it can be directed to do so or you can manually save the output datamodel # note to reviewer, what is the reccomended way to do this?

 Configuring the Pipeline in Python
 ==================================

-The first example in this section showed how to run a pipeline/step in its default configuration, the following sections will demonstrate how to configure the pipeline for custom processing (i.e changing parameters, skipping steps, etc.)
+The first example in this section showed how to run a pipeline/step in its default configuration - when only the input dataset to be processed is passed in as input, default values for step and pipeline parameters are used and the 'best' reference files are chosen based on the CRDS context.
+These, however, can be changed for custom processing of data - the following sections will demonstrate how to configure the pipeline for custom processing (i.e changing parameters, skipping steps, etc.).

 **There are two general options for configuring a run of the pipeline or step when running in Python: overrides can be done directly on a `step` or `pipeline` object, or parameters/directives can be set in a parameter file.
 All the examples below will show how to configure a pipeline/step both ways.**

-If you choose to use a paramter file for configuration, it is suggested that you create a new one and pass it to the pipeline/step rather than modifying the file in the CRDS cache.
+Note that if you choose to use a parameter file for configuration, it is suggested that you create a new one and pass it to the pipeline/step rather than modifying the file in the CRDS cache.
 See <reference>
 for instructions on how to pass in your own parameter file.